alejolo311/monty/README.md

 - Add two digits given by the user.
 - Multiply two digits given by the user.
 - Multiply two digits given by the user + print a new line at the end.

+## How to compile

+$ bf ./1001-add.bf

+### Requirements

+ - compile on Ubuntu 14.04 LTS
+ - compile with bf
+   $ apt-get install bf